Hot-bulb engine: Advantages

 At the time the hot-bulb engine was invented, its great attractions were its efficiency, simplicity, and ease of operation in comparison to the steam engine, which was then the dominant source of power in industry.
 Condenserless steam engines achieved an average thermal efficiency (the fraction of generated heat that is actually turned into useful work) of around 6%.
 Hot-bulb engines could easily achieve 12% thermal efficiency.

 From the 1910s to the 1950s, hot-bulb engines were more economical to manufacture with their low-pressure crude-fuel injection and had a lower compression ratio than Diesel's compression-ignition engines.

 The hot-bulb engine is much simpler to construct and operate than the steam engine.
 Boilers require at least one person to add water and fuel as needed and to monitor pressure to prevent overpressure and a resulting explosion.
 If fitted with automatic lubrication systems and a governor to control engine speed, a hot-bulb engine could be left running unattended for hours at a time.

 Another attraction was their safety.
 A steam engine, with its exposed fire and hot boiler, steam pipes and working cylinder could not be used in flammable conditions, such as munitions factories or fuel refineries.
 Hot-bulb engines also produced cleaner exhaust fumes.
 A big danger with the steam engine was that if the boiler pressure grew too high and the safety valve failed, a highly dangerous explosion could occur, although this was a relatively rare occurrence by the time the hot-bulb engine was invented.
 A more common problem was that if the water level in the boiler of a steam engine dropped too low, the lead plug in the crown of the furnace would melt, extinguishing the fire.
 If a hot-bulb engine ran out of fuel, it would simply stop and could be immediately restarted with more fuel.
 The water cooling was usually closed-circuit, so no water loss would occur unless there was a leak.
 If the cooling water ran low, the engine would seize through overheating — a major problem, but it carried no danger of explosion.
+Some engines, including those used in Lanz Bulldog tractors, had a fusible plug fitted in the hot bulb.
+If the engine overheated the plug would melt, preventing compression and combustion and stopping the engine before major damage could occur – a particularly desirable feature on engines that were to run unattended.